Elkin, North Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 6.3 square miles (16.4 km^{2}), of which 6.2 square miles (16.2 km^{2}) is land and 0.1 square mile (0.2 km^{2}) (1.10%) is water.
+The town also stretches westward beyond Leaf Street across the Wilkes County line.

 Elkin is approximately 15 minutes south of Stone Mountain State Park, and 20 minutes from the entrance of the Blue Ridge Parkway off Hwy 21 (heading towards Sparta).
 Elkin enjoys mild weather patterns and extremely clean air.
 Its downtown is also situated along the Yadkin River, and offers a paddlers boat ramp and small camp site.
 Six local outfitters provide supplies for anyone interested in floating on the Yadkin to or from Elkin.

 There are also numerous vineyards in the Yadkin Valley area (over 40 in and around Elkin), and the Yadkin Valley Wine Festival is held each May at the Elkin Municipal Park, which is situated along Big Elkin Creek, a tributary of the Yadkin River.
 Elkin is centrally located in the Yadkin Valley Wine Region (a certified American Viticulture Area).
 Elkin also has two microbreweries and a craft brewery festival each fall called The Big Elkin Brewfest.
 It is held in the Municipal Park, which was a mustering field during the American Revolution.
 Elkin was the easternmost encampment along the Overmountain Victory Trail and there is a marker at the park near the recreation center along Hwy 268.

 Trails are abundant in Elkin, including the Overmountain Victory Trail, the North Carolina Mountains to Sea Trail (NC MST), and the Yadkin River State Park 'Blue' Trail.
 Elkin is considered an official Trail Town as the NC MST is now directed into downtown Elkin along Main St. A local volunteer group (elkinvalleytrails.org) is responsible for grooming over 24 miles of the trail from Elkin to Stone Mountain State Park.
 The group works on the E&A Rail Trail, which boasts mountain bike trails, walking trails, and trout fishing, all beginning at the Elkin Municipal Park.
 There is also a golf cart rental at the Rec Center for handicapped individuals to enjoy the trails.